 What Can I Store in My Handlebar Bag?

 The typical items you can store in your bicycle handlebar bag are those that need quick access.
 For me three main things are falling under this category:

 The first and most important item is my video camera.
 I like to take video shots while riding, and I need my video camera to be handy.
 If I have to twist around, dig in my pannier trying to get my video camera, the moment to take the shot is gone!

 The second item is similar to the first item, and it is my still camera.
 When I am on the bike I often tend to stop to see something that I want to take a photo of.
 Without storing my still camera in my bicycle handlebar bag I may miss a lot of great photo opportunities, and it is unfortunate.

-The third main thing that I need a quick access to while riding is my cycling map.
-If the map is stuffed in my bicycle panniers, or in my bicycle trailer and not in front of me, than during every single time I need to check the map I will have to stop, get the map out, look at it and scrunch it back in.
+The third main thing that I need quick access to while riding is my cycling map.
+If the map is stuffed in my bicycle panniers, or my bicycle trailer and not in front of me, then during every single time I need to check the map I will have to stop, get the map out, look at it and scrunch it back in.
 There are two disadvantages to this: one is just the physical act of stopping and pull the map from the back.
 The second disadvantage is that the map will probably fall apart very quickly!
 So, if you are looking for a bicycle handlebar bag you should consider one that is big enough to hold your cameras and that has a map case build into it.
 Here are some additional cycling equipment and accessories that you can store in your handlebar bag:

 - Bicycle lock

 - Bicycle GPS